morinlab/lymphopedia/CCND3.md

 # CCND3

 ## Overview
 CCND3 (Cyclin D3) is a gene that encodes a protein involved in the regulation of the cell cycle.
+Mutations in CCND3 are implicated in various types of B-cell lymphomas, including Burkitt lymphoma and diffuse large B-cell lymphoma (DLBCL).[@richterRecurrentMutationID32012a; @morinFrequentMutationHistonemodifying2011]

+## Experimental Evidence
-Mutations in CCND3 are implicated in various types of B-cell lymphomas, including Burkitt lymphoma and diffuse large B-cell lymphoma (DLBCL).<sup>1,2</sup> Somatic mutations in CCND3 often stabilize the Cyclin D3 protein by altering the phosphorylation motif, which is crucial for proteasomal degradation.
-These mutations are associated with an increase in Cyclin D3 protein stability and oncogenic potential.
+Somatic mutations in CCND3 often stabilize the Cyclin D3 protein by altering the phosphorylation motif, which is crucial for proteasomal degradation.
+These mutations are associated with an increase in Cyclin D3 protein stability and oncogenic potential.[@schmitzBurkittLymphomaPathogenesis2012a]

 ```mermaid
 %%{init: { 'logLevel': 'debug', 'theme': 'dark' } }%%